-Export Android A pplication
+Export Android A Key alias select

-Key alias selection

-Use existing key Alias: Password Create new key my company key
+Use existing key Alias: Password Create new key my company key) •

-? < B ack N ext > F inish Cancel
+? < B ack N ext > Einish Cancel

 4.3.1.5.
 Creating/Using Temporary permit Content Providers

 Temporary permit Content Provider is basically a private Content Provider, but this permits the particular applications to access the particular URI.
 By sending an Intent which special flag is specified to the target applications, temporary access permission is provided to those applications.
 Contents provider side application can give the access permission actively to other applications, and it can also give access permission passively to the application which claims the temporary access permission.